dawngerpony/jotform-downloader/README.md

 JotForm Downloader
 ==================

-Uses the jotform-api-python library to download submissions from multiple forms.
+Uses the jotform-api-python library to download submissions from multiple forms, using the `shelve` library to cache data to avoid exceeding the JotForm API quota limit.

 Developer Setup
 ---------------